 The purchasing manager’s index, or PMI, measures the health of the manufacturing industry—any number above 50 indicates expansion.
 The U.S. PMI has contracted for five consecutive months as demand for U.S. products has dropped precipitously.
 Manufacturers aren’t adding jobs, and the impact of tariffs not abated.
 December’s PMI registered 47.2.

-“A level below 50 doesn’t necessarily mean a recession, but the trend is now below 48,” said McLean.
+“A level below 50 doesn’t necessarily mean a recession, but the trend is now below 48,” said McClean.
 “Since the trade war started the line has trended down considerably and the trend is not good going into 2020.”
 In 2018 the U.S. PMI neared 60; China’s PMI has been below 50 since that time.

-The phase one trade deal between the U.S. and China has only stopped further escalation, McLean explained.
+The phase one trade deal between the U.S. and China has only stopped further escalation, McClean explained.
 Existing tariffs (and counter-tariffs) on key electronics goods have not been eliminated or rolled back.
 Phase two will almost certainly take place after the 2020 U.S. election.

-“From China’s perspective, there’s no rush,” McLean said.
+“From China’s perspective, there’s no rush,” McClean said.
 “They know Trump, so they know what they are dealing with.
 A different administration may have a softer approach.
 It’s not going to make much difference this year, and tariffs are still hurting both economies.”

 Capex and the road to self-sufficiency